USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - leading research teams implementing projects financed by national or international competitions;

-- authorship or co-authorship of scientific publications, in particular scientific monographs, a series of thematically related scientific articles or design, construction, technological or artistic works;
+- authorship or co-authorship of scientific publications, in particular, scientific monographs, a series of thematically related scientific articles or design, construction, technological or artistic works;

-- active in the training and education of students;
+- activity in teaching and educating students;

 - authorship or co-authorship of outstanding and innovative academic textbooks;